 April 4, 2017

-eDiscovery and information governance, Energy disputes, Intellectual property, Energy regulatory, International arbitration, Energy transactions, Intellectual property, Oil and gas: Midstream, Shipping, Data protection, privacy and cybersecurity, Patents, Municipal restructuring and bankruptcy, Projects and project finance, LNG, Public-Private Partnerships (PPP)
+eDiscovery and information governance, Energy disputes, Intellectual property, Energy regulatory, International arbitration, Energy transactions, Intellectual property, Oil and gas: Midstream, Shipping, Data protection, privacy and cybersecurity, Patents, Municipal restructuring and bankruptcy, Projects, LNG, Public-Private Partnerships (PPP)

 The 2017 Chambers Global guide has listed 20 US lawyers as leading individuals in a number of key practice areas and has ranked several practice groups as among the best in the world.